 HOW WILL CONSTRUCTION OF THE VILLAGE BE FUNDED?

 The Village will cost approximately $4,694,999 to build.
 This comes it at $125,000 per tiny home.
 That is 50% of what it costs to build an affordable apartment (including our large community center, land development, and all soft costs)!
 The Puget Sound Veterans Hope Center (PSVHC) has a $600,000 direct allocation in the state capital budget.
-Additionally, the Washington Department of Veterans Affairs has committed to providing the land to the project at no cost through a long term lease.
+Additionally, the Washington Department of Veterans Affairs has committed to provide the land to the project at no cost through a long term lease.
 Other proposed capital funding is:

 how will the operation of the village be funded?

 We will have a partnership with the Pierce County Housing Authority.
 They are providing 30 project-based vouchers (similar to Section 8) to supplement residents' rent to help cover operating costs.
 We will also have a partnership with the VA as they will be providing 5 Veteran Affairs Supportive Housing (VASH) vouchers.
 In addition, we have received a grant from Pierce County to provide funding for operating and maintenance funds and other services necessary for the residents to succeed.
 The Village's capital budget includes $120,000 in capitalized reserves to protect the project from operating or service shortfalls for the future.

 WHAT WILL BE IN THE COMMUNITY CENTER?